O Savior, Precious Savior

 4 O grant the consummation

-of this our song above
+of this our song above,

-in endless adoration
+in endless adoration,

-and everlasting love;
+and everlasting love.

-then shall we praise and bless you
+Then shall we praise and bless Thee,

 where perfect praises ring,

-and evermore confess you
+and evermore confess Thee,

 our Savior and our King.